MikeZimmer1299/MikeZimmer1299/README.md

 ### $\color{MediumSeaGreen}\text{EmberTrack}$
 ![Static Badge](https://img.shields.io/badge/Status-In_Progress-yellow?style=flat) <br>
 [EmberTrack App](https://github.com/MikeZimmer1299/CigarWhiskey-KotlinApp) & [EmberTrack Website](https://github.com/MikeZimmer1299/CigarWhiskey_WebApp) <br>
-$\color{Green}\text{EmberTrack}$ is a full-stack project, joining the mobility of a mobile application and the comfort of a web application.
-With $\color{Green}\text{EmberTrack}$, you are able to store your cigar and whiskey collection and reviews in a localized environment.
-The data is stored locally on the mobile application, with the option to be stored on the cloud as well, while the web application is stored exclusively in a cloud environment.
-With use of the cloud, you are able to sync your reviews between the mobile and web applications.
+$\color{Green}\text{EmberTrack}$ is a full-stack application that combines the mobility of a mobile app with the convenience of a web platform.
+It allows users to store and manage their cigar and whiskey collections, along with personal reviews, in a localized environment.
+On mobile, data is stored locally with an optional cloud backup, while the web application operates entirely in the cloud.
+Cloud synchronization enables seamless access to your collections and reviews across both platforms.
 <br>
-Currently, the website application is in its early stages of planning and
+Currently, the web application is in the early stages of planning and development, with initial architecture and feature sets still being established.
 <br>
 [![Kotlin](https://img.shields.io/badge/Kotlin-%237F52FF.svg?logo=kotlin&logoColor=white)](#)
 [![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?logo=typescript&logoColor=fff)](#)